-Even if the lovely months of May and June are also known for their cool breezes and fog that tends to roll in and hover over the Lower North Shore, as soon as the first days of summer arrive, the temperature warms up and usually holds until early October when the wind picks up and the fogs starts rolling back in.
-November is windy and rainy, and in December the snow arrives and normally stays until April.
+The late spring months of May and June are known for having cool breezes and fog that rolls in and hovers over the Lower North Shore.
+As soon as the first days of summer arrive, we enjoy comfortable temperatures from June through October.
+The summer days are filled with blue skies and sunshine and the temperature holds until early October when the wind picks up and the fog returns.

 Very friendly.
 Generally, one hello calls another ‒ and a smile.
 We aren’t shy about asking questions or talking about the weather to break the ice, because it may lead to more interesting ‒ even memorable ‒ conversations.

 If North Shore men sometimes come off as being cold or hard to approach, it’s only because they have a lot of hard work to do with little time for small talk.
 But ask them about fishing, hunting, the capelin run, the whales, seals, salmon or trout, their boat and what size motor is on their quad ‒ or ask them about that thingamajig in the back of their pickup ‒ and they’ll have all the time in the world to chat and tell you all about it.
 You may even come away with a good story or two.